TPP Slavery and Human Trafficking Statement

 TPP’s Anti-Slavery and Human Trafficking Policy reflects the company’s commitment to act ethically and with integrity in all of its business relationships, and to implement and enforce effective systems and controls to ensure modern slavery and human trafficking is not taking place.

 TPP encourages transparency and open reporting of any actual or suspected cases of modern slavery or human trafficking.
+This is bolstered by internal policies that provide information relating to the identification of modern slavery and human trafficking and contain reporting obligations and guidance for staff.

 Due Diligence Processes for Slavery and Human Trafficking